Jsalazar99/NoSQL-Social-Network-API/README.md

 * `POST` to create a reaction stored in a single thought's `reactions` array field
 * `DELETE` to pull and remove a reaction by the reaction's `reactionId` value

-## Application Demo
-* [GitHub Repository](https://github.com/Jsalazar99/NoSQL-Social-Network-API) containing the application code.

-* A walkthrough video that demonstrates the functionality (link should in included).

-  * Uses the [Mongoose package](https://www.npmjs.com/package/mongoose) to connect to a MongoDB database.

-  * Includes schema settings for User and Thought models as outlined in the instructions.

-  * Includes Reactions as the `reaction` field's subdocument schema in the Thought model.

-  * Uses functionality to format queried timestamps properly.